andrewbutterfield/UTP2/README.md

 ### Threepenny

-To run UTP2 using Electron you'll first need Node and npm.
+To run UTP2 using Electron you need Node and npm.

-Then from the root directory:
+Then from the root directory `./run-electron.sh`

-`npm install` to install Electron

-`stack exec UTP2-threepenny 8000` to run on port 8000